SimpleDataLabsInc/prophecy-docs/docs/package-hub/package-builder/gem-builder.md

 ---
-title: Gem Builder
+title: Build Shareable Gems
 id: Gem-builder
 description: Build custom Gems to share across teams with the Package Hub
 tags: []
 ---

 While Prophecy offers dozens of Gems out-of-the-box, some data practitioners want to extend this idea and create their own Gems.
-Incorporate your custom code into a Prophecy Gem with Prophecy’s **Gem Builder.** Then publish the Gem with the entire Project to the **[Package Hub](/docs/package-hub/package-hub.md)** or share with selected teams.
+Incorporate your custom code into a Prophecy Gem.
+As part of Prophecy’s **Package Builder**, publish your custom Gem with the entire Project to the **[Package Hub](/docs/package-hub/package-hub.md)** or share with selected teams.

 ## Quickstart